What Do You Think Is More Dangerous- Construction Work or Healthcare Work?

 Back injuries and pain are one of the most common injuries in healthcare work – more common than in construction!
 Lifting and transferring people is a difficult task.
 A few techniques to use for correct lifting follow, but be sure to complete Lifting and Transfers for extra training.
 Research has proven that back belts do not prevent injuries – correct lifting techniques do.
 When ordered by the client’s doctor, gait belts have proven more effective in preventing back injuries.

-Adapted from tips offered by the American Academy of Orthopedic Surgeons
+Following content is adapted from tips offered by the American Academy of Orthopedic Surgeons.

 You are at greatest risk for back pain and injury when you are: